southsidedean/using-kubectl-generate-yaml-manifests/README.md

 I've also provided links to two of my GitHub repositories with tutorials, one for creating a `kubeadm` cluster using Terraform and KVM ([GitHub: cka-d-cluster-builder-lab](https://github.com/southsidedean/cka-d-cluster-builder-lab)) and a second for creating a Kubernetes In Docker, or KIND, cluster ([GitHub: Deploying a Kubernetes In Docker (KIND) Cluster Using Podman on Ubuntu Linux](https://github.com/southsidedean/deploy-kind-using-podman-ubuntu)).
 Either of these will work for this tutorial.

-When you have your cluster, test it:
+When you have your cluster, check it out.
+Start with the high-level cluster information.

+High-level information:
 ```bash
 kubectl cluster-info
 ```